chandu0101/scalajs-offline/README.md

 Our scalajs-offline app makes only two type of network request 1) static resources from our domain 2) github api call to get scalajs repos.

 Static Resource Network Requests :
    When app requested for a new static resource ,it'll hit service worker fetch event.Here we first check if its in cache or not.
-If its in cache then we'll send response directly from cache , if not then we request that resource using new **fetch api**  once its finished  we'll chache it and return the response.
+If its in cache then we'll send response directly from cache , if not then we request that resource using new **fetch api**  once its finished  we'll cache it and return the response.

 Github API call :